Andrés Manuel López Obrador: Public opinion at the end of his term

-During his time as Head of Government of the Federal District, López Obrador became one of the country's most recognizable politicians.
+As Head of Government of the Federal District, López Obrador became one of the country's most recognizable politicians.
 He left office with an 84% approval rating, according to an opinion poll by Consulta Mitofsky.
 According to an article by Reforma newspaper, he kept 80% of the promises he made as a candidate.

-Prior presidential campaigns
+Presidential campaigns

-First presidential run, 2006
+2006 presidential election

 In September 2005, the PRD nominated López Obrador as presidential pre-candidate for the 2006 general election.
 Cuauhtémoc Cárdenas declined to participate in the internal elections when polls showed López Obrador as the clear favorite.

 Until March 2006, polls showed him as the presidential frontrunner; however, his numbers had declined by late April.
 An article published by La Crónica de Hoy in March 2006 said that Mexican Bolivarian Circles and students, allegedly assisted by Venezuelan agents, distributed "Bolivarian propaganda in favor of Andrés Manuel López Obrador" throughout cities in Mexico and that such groups were given "economic support, logistics advice and ideological instruction" from the Hugo Chávez government.

 Some left-wing politicians and analysts criticized López Obrador for including in his close staff many former members of the PRI who fought against his party in the 1980s and 1990s, such as Arturo Núñez (one of the authors of Fobaproa contingency fund), Manuel Camacho Solís and Marcelo Ebrard.
 The guerrilla leader of the Zapatista Army of National Liberation (EZLN), Subcomandante Marcos, said López Obrador was a false left-wing candidate, arguing that he was a centrist candidate.
 Cuauhtémoc Cárdenas did not participate in campaign events but stated that he would still vote for his party, the PRD.

 López Obrador's proposals, including his 50 commitments, produced mixed opinions from analysts.
 The Washington Post wrote that López Obrador used U.S. President Franklin D. Roosevelt as inspiration for his proposals.

 On 19 May, Roberto Madrazo, the PRI's presidential candidate, hinted at the possibility of an alliance with López Obrador to prevent National Action Party (PAN) candidate Felipe Calderón from winning the election after both parties criticized president Vicente Fox for what they saw as illegal support by the federal government for Calderón.
 A PRD spokesperson said both parties entered an information-sharing agreement regarding the issue.
 This, combined with calls from high-ranking PRI member Manuel Bartlett (former Secretary of the Interior during the 1988 presidential election fraud) to vote for López Obrador, aroused media speculation that the PRI and the PRD would ally.

 On 28 May, after López Obrador discounted any such alliance because the PRI and PRD political tendencies could not be reconciled, Roberto Madrazo indicated that his comments were misunderstood and that he would not step down or endorse any other candidate.

 In 2006, the Spanish newspaper El País criticized López Obrador for what it characterized as "extreme" verbal insults toward Mexican government institutions and President Vicente Fox.